Teddy34/gatsby-blog/blog/2019-06-28/index.md

 banner: "/assets/bg/pointe-sable-maurice2.jpg"
 ---
 ### Those nasty branches
-Have you already coded or debugged 2000 lines of if/then/else with crazy unreadable conditions?
+Have you already coded 2000 lines of if/then/else with crazy unreadable conditions?
+Have you updated/debugged/refactored this code to always see a test fail? (you do have unit tests, don't you?)
 Have you raged at the moment your nice switch statement didn't scaled because you needed to add if statements in your cases?

 Well, looks like Lodash can AGAIN help you.